burkhardtroeper/secret-photo-location-flutter/README.md

 Backend will be Firebase, when data in backend is implemented.

 Current status is: photos can only be chosen from phone gallery.
-No local storage implemented yet.
+Local storage implemented yet.

 App is going to be released in the app stores.